Sialitech/label-siali/docs/source/guide/install.md

 The most important change to be aware of is changes to rename "completions" to "annotations".
 See the [updated JSON format for completed tasks](export.html#Raw_JSON_format_of_completed_tasks).

-If you customized the Label Studio Frontend, see the [Frontend reference guide](frontend_reference.html) for required updates to maintain compatibility with version 1.0.0.
+If you customized the Siali Label Frontend, see the [Frontend reference guide](frontend_reference.html) for required updates to maintain compatibility with version 1.0.0.

 ## Troubleshoot installation

-You might see errors when installing Label Studio.
+You might see errors when installing Siali Label.
 Follow these steps to resolve them.

-### Run the latest version of Label Studio
+### Run the latest version of Siali Label
 Many bugs might be fixed in patch releases or maintenance releases.
-Make sure you're running the latest version of Label Studio by upgrading your installation before you start Label Studio.
+Make sure you're running the latest version of Siali Label by upgrading your installation before you start Siali Label.

 ### Errors about missing packages

-If you see errors about missing packages, install those packages and try to install Label Studio again.
-Make sure that you run Label Studio in a clean Python environment, such as a virtual environment.
+If you see errors about missing packages, install those packages and try to install Siali Label again.
+Make sure that you run Siali Label in a clean Python environment, such as a virtual environment.

 For Windows users the default installation might fail to build the `lxml` package.
 Consider manually installing it from [the unofficial Windows binaries](https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml).
 If you are running Windows 64-bit with Python 3.8 or later, run `pip install lxml‑4.5.0‑cp38‑cp38‑win_amd64.whl` to install it.

-### Errors from Label Studio
+### Errors from Siali Label
 If you see any other errors during installation, try to rerun the installation.

 ```bash